 806 S. Main St., Stillwater, 651-439-0928, oasiscafemn.com

 The full menu (fried frog legs, crawfish pie, chicken wings) is available, but keep in mind that the house specialty is seafood boils, done up in a huge range of create-your-own options that include clams, shrimp, king crab, mussels, snow crab plus a few seasonal offerings.
-Toss in flavorings (garlic butter, coconut cream-garlic), select a heat factor (from "mild" to "fire") and add corn, potatoes and/or pork sausage.
-Here's a great offer: those living within a 15-mile radius of the restaurant can arrange for a free delivery with any purchase that exceeds $30.
-Curbside and delivery, noon-7 p.m.
+Toss in flavorings (garlic butter, coconut cream-garlic), select a heat factor (from “mild” to “fire”) and add corn, potatoes and/or pork sausage.
+Here’s a great offer: those living within a 15-mile radius of the restaurant can arrange for a free delivery with any purchase that exceeds $30.
+Delivery and curbside, noon-7 p.m.
 Wed.-Mon.

 8578 Edinburgh Centre Dr., Brooklyn Park, 763-568-7085, crazycajunmn.com

 Marna’s Eatery and Lounge